 acks=1attempts to provide a balance between these characteristics.

 acks=all: The producer receives an acknowledgment once the leader and all replicas acknowledge the message.
 This increases durability at the expense of lower throughput and increased latency.

-There are many more details to discuss around how Redpanda handles acknowledgments.
-(Look for an upcoming blog post covering this topic in detail!)
+There are many more details to discuss about how Redpanda handles acknowledgments.

 Automatic partition rebalance is enabled by default in Redpanda, which rebalances partitions across nodes in a cluster when a node becomes unresponsive.
 This is important so that topics continue to be available to clients regardless of node failures.
 This rebalancing can also be triggered when a new node is detected by setting